What does fact checked mean?

 HOW TO DO IT: Facing the side of a workout bench, stand with a dumbbell at your feet.
 Lean over by sticking your butt back and bending your knees.
 Plant on hand on the bench and grab the dumbbell with the other hand.
 Pull the dumbbell up until it touches your chest.
 Lower the dumbbell back down to the floor.

 3. Bench Row

-This row exercise prevents you from using momentum with your upper body to help get the weight up.
-According the American Council on Exercise about the top shoulder exercises, the bench row is also a great exercise for the rear deltoid, which is the muscle in the back of your shoulder.
+This is one of the best exercises in the row family for bodybuilding because it prevents you from using momentum from your upper body to help get the weight up.
+According to the American Council on Exercise, the bench row is also a great exercise for muscle growth in the rear deltoid, which is the muscle in the back of your shoulder.

-HOW TO DO IT: Lie on your stomach on a bench, which should be set at a 45 degree angle to the ground.
+HOW TO DO IT: Lie on your stomach on an incline bench, which should be set at a 45 degree angle to the ground.
 Keep your head above the top of the bench and feet on the ground.